techthevote/techthevote.github.io/index.md

     </div>
     <div class="gallery-text">
       <h2>Quora</h2>
-      Quora asked people if they had registered to vote right next to their home feed.
-Their Register to Vote button led people to XYZ.
+      Quora asked people to register to vote next to their home feed.
+Their Register to Vote button led people to [site].
     </div>
   </div>